-The Turtle Rock Nature Center is located at the base of the San Joaquin Hills in Irvine, and serves as a community resource for environmental interest and concern.
-The five-acre nature preserve is both a home for wildlife and an outdoor classroom where visitors and program participants learn to protect our natural environment .
+The Turtle Rock Nature Center is located at the base of the San Joaquin Hills in the City of Irvine, and serves as a community resource for environmental interest and concern.
+The five-acre nature preserve is both a home for wildlife and an outdoor classroom where visitors and program participants learn to protect our natural environment.
+Visitors can explore the nature center at their leisure, taking a self-guided trail walk during regular operating hours.
+Trails may be closed due to inclement weather.

 Programs and Services

-Winding through the nature preserve is a paved trail which displays native Southern Californian habitats, including Riparian, Desert, and Woodlands.
-Frequent visitors to our nature preserve trail include local birds who enjoy swimming in our pond, lizards who bask in the sun on our rocks and rabbits who disappear into the desert brush.
+Winding through the nature preserve is a paved trail that displays native Southern Californian habitats, including riparian, desert and woodlands.
+Frequent visitors to our nature preserve trail include local birds who enjoy swimming in our pond, lizards who bask in the sun on our rocks, and rabbits who disappear into the desert brush.

 Native Plant Garden

-Designed and completed by Eagle Scout Nathaniel Pinckney, the native plant garden features some common plant species that are native to Orange County.
-Visit the garden for a chance to learn about the importance of local plant species and to get information on how to plant natives in your own back yard.
+Designed and completed by Eagle Scout Nathaniel Pinckney, the native plant garden features some common plant species native to Orange County.
+Visit the garden for a chance to learn about the importance of local plant species and to get information on how to plant natives in your own backyard.

-Badge Programs are offered at the Turtle Rock Nature Center!
-We will help fulfill requirements in order to earn specific badges for your troop in our unique learning environment.
-Programs available for all scouts!!
-Please call Jennifer at 949-724-6738 or email for more information.
+Badge programs for Boy and Girls Scouts are offered at the Turtle Rock Nature Center.
+Earn specific badges for your troops in an unique learning environment.
+For more information, call 949-724-6738 or email firstname.lastname@example.org.

-Group Tours are offered on a reservation basis.
-Tours include a guided walk on the Nature Center trail, where naturalists will delight you with information on local habitats, plants and wildlife.
-Common animal sightings include birds and bunnies!
+Group tours are offered on a reservation basis.
+Tours include a guided walk on the nature center trail, where naturalists will share information on local habitats, plants and wildlife, and visitors could see common animals such as birds and rabbits.

 Available for Reservation